raresito/example-iot-device/README.md

 ### Prerequisites

-Build tested on Ubuntu Server
+Build tested on Ubuntu Server.
+Pistache doesn't support Windows, but you can use something like [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or a virtual machine with Linux.

 You will need to have a C++ compiler.
 I used g++ that came preinstalled.
 Check using `g++ -v`

 You will need to install the [Pistache](https://github.com/pistacheio/pistache) library.